 Was The Law Harsh?

-“Whoever commits the offence of hijacking be punished with imprisonment for life which shall mean imprisonment for the remainder of that person’s natural life shall with fine and the movable and immovable property of such person and also be liable to be confiscated.”
-[Emphasis supplied] shall
+“Whoever commits the offence of hijacking shall be punished with imprisonment for life which shall mean imprisonment for the remainder of that person’s natural life and with fine and the movable and immovable property of such person shall also be liable to be confiscated.”

 It is immediately clear that in the terrorist-infested world we inhabit, the law prescribes three elements of punishment: life imprisonment, plus fine, plus the option of confiscation of property.
 The court had no discretion in the matter of the prison sentence and there was nothing to decide.
 The man had put himself between a bullet and a target and it wasn’t to be long before he figured out that he has put himself away for life.

 What of the fine?
 There is considerable room for judicial discretion here since the amount of the fine is nowhere provided in this law.
 Section 63 of the Indian Penal Code provides that:

 "Where no sum is expressed to which a fine may extend, the amount of fine to which the offender is liable is unlimited, but shall not be excessive."